cloudflare/cloudflare-docs/content/email-security/_partials/_journaling-connector.md

 7. Select **New rule** to configure a journaling rule, and configure it as follows:

     - **Send journal reports to**: This address is specific to each customer tenant, and can be found in your [Area 1 dashboard](https://horizon.area1security.com/support/service-addresses).
-        - Choose `<customer_name>@journaling.mxrecord.io` if you plan to use with the group you created for your US/international users.
-        - Choose `<customer_name>@mailstream-eu-primary.journaling.mxrecord.io` if you plan to use with the group you created for your EU users.
+If you need to process emails in certain geographic regions, refer to the [Geographic locations](#geographic-locations) table for more information on what address you should use.
     - **Journal Rule Name**: `Journal Messages to CloudflareArea 1`
     - **Journal messages sent or received from**: _A specific user or group_ and select the user group you [created above](#3-compliance).
     - **Type of message to journal**: _External messages only_